ClousTom/Gazebo_Robot_Simulator-RT1Assignment2/README.md

 ```bash
 $ python --version
 ```
 If it appears Python 3, there is no problem.
-If appears Python 2, run this:
+If it appears Python 2, run this:
 ```bash
 $ sudo apt-get install python-is-python3
 ```